castrovroberto/octa-core-cpp/docs/graph-map.md

-Of course.
-Designing a modular and scalable map structure is an excellent goal.
-The key to achieving this is to use an **abstraction layer**.
-You'll define an interface (as an abstract base class in C++) that represents what a "Game Map" can do, and then create concrete classes that implement that interface using different underlying data structures.

-This way, your `GameEngine` and `GameLogic` will only ever interact with the interface, not the concrete implementation.
-Swapping from a graph to an array in the future will be as simple as changing one line of code during initialization, with no changes needed to the rest of the engine.

-Here is a complete design for this modular structure.

----

 ### Part 1: The `IGameMap` Interface

 First, we define the abstract base class.
 This is the contract that all future map implementations must follow.
 It contains only the essential operations the game needs.